 It all started with video streaming through applications such as Windows Media Player and DivX.
 Then, in 2005, YouTube launched and changed the game, allowing streaming right in the Internet browser, without any outside tools.
 It’s the most popular video hosting platform to this day.

 Although it has many competitors, YouTube’s position seems mostly unthreatened.
-Its main selling point was how easy it is to use, which allows even complete amateurs to share their videos (funny events, vlogs, video game gameplays and much more) online.
+Its main selling point was how easy it is to use.
+This allows even complete amateurs to share their videos (funny events, vlogs, video game gameplays and much more) online.
 Some of the most popular gaming channels in YouTube’s early years included Lewis & Simon, Machinima and SeaNanners.

 As for the history of modern music streaming, the first examples include SoundCloud, Bandcamp and MySpace Music.
-Spotify and TIDAL, which rule the music streaming world right now, arrived on the scene a bit later.
+Spotify and TIDAL.
+They rule the music streaming world right now, arrived on the scene a bit later.
 The former became available in the US in 2011 (before that, it was only launched in parts of Europe) and the latter debuted in 2014.

 Growing popularity (and number) of streaming services in those years can be attributed to an increased number of households having access to faster Internet connections.
 Although they still were very low compared to today’s standards, which also meant low quality of audio and video, at the time it was groundbreaking.

 Such service was a natural progression from Let’s Plays and other non-live video game content, which was very popular on YouTube.
-It fulfilled a similar role, as it allowed the viewers to see the game without having to buy it or play it themselves.
-Therefore, it was the perfect kind of entertainment for video game enthusiasts lacking free time or money.
+It fulfilled a similar role allowing the viewers to see the game without having to buy it or play it themselves.
+The Birth and Rise of Twitch

 There was, however, an added bonus to live streaming, which Let’s Plays didn’t have.
 Live streams make it possible to react in real-time to streamer’s decisions, give them advice, interact with them and influence their gameplay, which leads to increased audience engagement and immersion.